This page contains links for help and discussion on creating UX (User eXperience) wireframes and prototypes with Adobe InDesign.

 - Create a Video Pop-up with InDesign & in5 – my video course on Ajar Academy

-- UX Design Tools: InDesign – my video course on Lynda.com
+- UX Design Tools: InDesign – my video course on Lynda.com is now offline, here’s a newer one

 - InDesign UX for Wireframing and Prototyping – presentation at Adobe MAX 2014 (now offline)